CHEGG, INC. (NYSE: CHGG) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Chegg, Inc. (NYSE: CHGG)

 While Chegg's stock price was artificially inflated, several officers and directors sold $95 million worth of stock – far exceeding the amount sold in the prior comparable period – including $48 million by the Company's Co-Chairman, CEO and President and $25 million by the Company's President of the Learning Services division.
 Certain putative class members traded contemporaneously with these defendants and were damaged thereby.
 In addition, the Company took advantage of the artificially inflated trading price of Chegg stock by selling more than $1 billion of common stock to investors in a February 18, 2021 secondary offering at the artificially inflated price of $102 per share.
 Certain putative Class members purchased stock directly in this secondary offering and have standing to assert additional claims against the Company and the underwriters of that offering pursuant to the Securities Act of 1933.

-On November 1, 2021, Chegg revealed its financial results for the first quarter during which students returned to campuses across the United States.
-Chegg stunned investors with fewer-than-expected enrollments and did not provide 2022 guidance.
+On November 1, 2021, Chegg revealed its financial results for the first quarter in which students returned to campus across the United States, and stunned investors with fewer-than-expected enrollments and did not provide 2022 guidance.
 In fact, CEO and President Dan Rosensweig admitted that defendants were aware of the slowdown in September 2021.

 If you wish to serve as lead plaintiff, you must move the Court no later than February 22, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn't require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.

-If you purchased or otherwise acquired Chegg common stock, and/or would like to discuss your legal rights and options please visit https://www.bernlieb.com/cases/chegginc-chgg-shareholder-lawsuit-class-action-fraud-stock-473/ or contact Joe Seidman toll free at (877) 779-1414 or [email protected].
+If you purchased or otherwise acquired Chegg securities, and/or would like to discuss your legal rights and options please visit https://www.bernlieb.com/cases/chegginc-chgg-shareholder-lawsuit-class-action-fraud-stock-473/ or contact Joe Seidman toll free at (877) 779-1414 or [email protected].

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal's "Plaintiffs' Hot List" thirteen times and listed in The Legal 500 for ten consecutive years.